La Madeleine rock shelter - Vezere Valley

-Further excavations resulted in 1926 in another major discovery - the skeleton of a 3-year child wearing shell jewellery and died about 10,000 years ago.
+In 1926, further excavations led to another major discovery - the skeleton of a 3-year child wearing shell jewellery and died about 10,000 years ago.

 The quality of the jewels leads to think that he was the son of an important member of the tribe.

-As in La Laugerie Haute, traces of ocher pigments revealed that the body of the Child of La Madeleine (L’enfant de La Madeleine) had been painted prior to his burial.
+As in La Laugerie Haute, traces of ocher pigments revealed that the body of the Child of La Madeleine (L’enfant de La Madeleine) was painted prior to burial.

 Most of the artifacts found in La Madeleine are exhibited in the National Museum of Prehistory in Les Eyzies de Tayac Sireuil (including the Child of La Madeleine) and in the Museum of National Antiquities in St-Germain-en-Laye near Paris.